theirish81/redplant/README.md

 RedPlant different?

 ### Dedicated to developers
-The project is meant to become a swiss-army knife for API development and debugging.
+The project is meant to become a swiss-army knife for API development and debugging, both in a test and production environment.
 The modular system of the tool allows developers to build sophisticated transformation pipelines and sidecar tasks, with a simple yet effective definition system.